Before submitting your artwork, please review the 2D3D Competition guidelines below.

 As a condition of participation in the 2D3D competition, students give permission for photos of themselves to be used by CIA for marketing, publicity, or other related purposes if they should be one of the winners of a prize or honorary mention.

-The Institute does not take responsibility for any original artwork associated with the 2D3D competition.
+CIA does not take responsibility for any artwork associated with the 2D3D competition.

 Students cannot use copyrighted music in their work without the permission of the original artist.
 If a work is to receive an award, CIA will require a Copyright Release Form.

 For additional guidelines on the use of copyrighted materials, visit this page on the Center for Media & Social Impact's website.